BlvckBytes/docs-quick-shop-search/docs/usage.md

 - `quickshopsearch.command.advertise.owner-bypass`: Invoke the toggle-advertise command for shops you're not the owner of.
 - `quickshopsearch.bypass-non-advertise`: View all shops, no matter whether they're advertising.
 - `quickshopsearch.bypass-slow-teleport`: Bypass having to wait for the teleportation-countdown
+- `quickshopsearch.feature.teleport.closest-player-warp`: Be teleported to the closest player-warp instead, if it exists
+- `quickshopsearch.feature.teleport.closest-player-warp.ban-bypass`: Bypass player-warp bans when teleporting

 ## Performance Concerns